 Someone left this smiley face for us pilgrims, as we passed by a sunflower field.
 It also fueled our spirits!

-At the southern tip of town, the building just below the large, open, covered shed above, is painted brightly, depicting women washing clothes in the traditional way, in the town fountain.
+At the southern tip of town, about 400 meters after the picnic area, the building just below the large, open, covered shed shown below, is painted brightly, depicting women washing clothes in the traditional way, in the town fountain.
 I love these types of artwork along the Way.
 More fuel for the spirit!

 The Camino turns to the left at the painted building, shown below.